Nebulaleaf/PyGame_Battleship/README.md

 # Battleship Game

 This project is a Python implementation of the classic Battleship game.
-The plan was to enhance it with a graphical interface using Pygame, but that will be tackled later on.
+The plan is to enhance it with a graphical interface using Pygame.

 ## Game Overview